connectome-neuprint/neuPrint/README.md

 * medulla7column (fib25) : from ["Synaptic circuits and their variations within different columns in the visual system of Drosophila"](https://www.pnas.org/content/112/44/13711) (Takemura, et al. 2015)

 ## Download the Hemibrain Data Set
-* The hemibrain dataset is available for [download on Google Bucket](https://storage.cloud.google.com/hemibrain-release/neuprint/hemibrain_v1.0_neo4j_inputs.zip).
+* The hemibrain dataset is available for [download on Google Bucket](https://storage.cloud.google.com/hemibrain-release/neuprint/hemibrain_v1.0_neo4j_inputs.zip) or by using gsutil. ``` gs://hemibrain-release/neuprint/hemibrain_v1.0_neo4j_inputs.zip```.
 Format of these files are csv and can be imported into neo4j to generate a neuPrint database.

 ## Load mushroombody (mb6) connectome data into Neo4j
 Coming Soon